 About the Book

 I started writing these misadventures probably 13 years ago.
-They are stand-alone short stories about the trials and tribulations of a happily married couple named Tall Guy and Short Gal.
+Originally, they were stand-alone short stories about the trials and tribulations of a happily married couple named Tall Guy and Short Gal.
 I recently decided to compile them into a book format.

-The stories cover a fairly large span of time from when they were just getting to know each other and before Tall Guy and Short Gal were married to much more recently.
+The stories cover a fairly large span of time from when they were just getting to know each other, before Tall Guy and Short Gal were married, to much more recently.

 I’ve struggled with whether or not to include a note explaining that these stories are based on things that actually happened to my husband and me.
 And beyond whether or not to include such a note is the issue of whether to put it at the beginning of the novella (it might just accrue enough words to be considered a novel) or at the end.
 Would it be more entertaining to know up front that these are real life experiences?
 Or would it be more dramatic to make the revelation at the end.
 Then there is the larger question … would anyone other than my husband and me find them to be amusing and entertaining?

-I’ve taken a fair amount of literary license with the retellings, but not as much as you might imagine were you to read them.
+I’ve taken a fair amount of literary license with the re-tellings, but not as much as you might imagine were you to read them.
 Bernd and I can get ourselves into some pretty good messes from time to time.
-And the dialogues between Tall Guy and Short Gal are much as they actually happened.
+And the dialogues between Tall Guy and Short Gal are much as they actually happened between me and Bernd.

 It’s a love story of sorts.
 But not as you might usually encounter a love story.
 And that’s only fitting because Tall Guy and Short Gal are themselves a bit odd.

-I have maybe one more misadventure to write about.
-I wrote it up some years ago for inclusion in my memoir (as if anyone would ever want to read that) and I will use that as the basis since my current memory of those two days might not be all that accurate anymore.
+I have maybe two or three more misadventure to write about.
+I wrote one up some years ago for inclusion in my memoir (as if anyone would ever want to read that) and I will use that as the basis since my current memory of those particular two days might not be all that accurate anymore.
 It happened about 27 years ago.